 When Little M was younger one of my favorite things to do was sit next to the bath tub while she played.
 Sometimes I would start a story and we would work our way through it together.
 Sometimes I would read a book to her while she soaked.
 The memories I will treasure the most though, are the ones where I didn’t say a word.
 I became the captive audience in her story play (although I’m pretty certain she forgot I was there).
 Using her bath toys she would weave her own tale, always descriptive and original.

-You can help faclitate this type of bath time storytelling by creating an experience like Growing a Jeweled Rose did with her Good Night Moon Storybook Bath.
+You can help facilitate this type of bath time storytelling by creating an experience with props and bath toys.

 C is for Cards

 Storytelling cards can help get the story rolling.

 Storytelling cards are awesome for getting beginning storytellers started.
 They are also great for adding a little something to stories created by more advanced storytellers.
 So I guess I would recommend storytelling cards to anyone!

 We turned making storytelling cards into an activity of its own, surprised?
 Check out about how to Make Storytelling Cards and how to Use Storytelling Cards.
 Storytelling cubes are another variation to cards.
 Here are couple easy to make Story Cubes and Imagination Dice.

 Of course, if you would rather buy some there a lot of really neat options available.

 Brainstorm descriptive words to use in future stories.